eCSE-MITgcm-ARCHER2/eCSE-archer2-eccov4r4/README.md

 # eCSE-archer2-eccov4r4
-Specific options for ECCOv4-r4 for ARCHER2 for eCSE optimisation project
+Specific options for ECCOv4-r4 for ARCHER2 for eCSE optimisation project.
+This repository contains the case that was used on ARCHER. *It has not been optimised for ARCHER2*.
+This is the starting point for our optimization activities.

 ## Description of contents of repository